 Council on Academic Personnel (CAP)

 Positions in the Professorial series are divided into ranks and, within ranks, into steps.
 There is a nominal rate of step advancement within a rank.
 Council does not review on-time merit increases within the ranks of Assistant, Associate, and Full Professor.
-All advances which confer Senate membership that involve a change in rank are subject to CAP review.
+All advances that confer Senate membership or that involve a change in rank are subject to CAP review.
 These include promotion from Assistant to Associate (tenure), and Associate to Full Professor and promotion to Professor Above Scale.
 CAP also reviews merit increases to the "barrier" Step VI on the Full Professor ladder and all merit increases for Above Scale Professors.
 The latter are known as advances to Further Above Scale.
 CAP also reviews all mid-career appraisals of Assistant Professors.
-Finally CAP looks at appointments to tenured positions.
+Finally, CAP looks at appointments to tenured positions.
 At the University of California all Professorial positions at the Associate or higher level carry tenure.

 CAP's charge is to maintain standards and equity across the campus.
 Although its role is, strictly speaking, advisory, the opinion of CAP, as expressed in the reports it submits, are given considerable weight.
 According to current practice, the Vice Chancellor will not make a decision that is inconsistent with the recommendations of CAP without informing the Council, either through its chair and vice chair or in the course of a visit to the Council as a whole.